-The following post provides details about the best things to do in Nashville throughout the month of November in 2022.
+The following post provides details about the best things to do in Nashville throughout the month of November, 2023.

 We include a variety of fun activities, attractions, events, and festivals.

 This list will include a variety of things to do that are either free, family-friendly or fun after dark.

 We will also cover major concerts, sporting events, and theatrical performances you may want to attend.